icanteven-code/alpha-grid/docs/syntax/grid.md

 :::

 ### Responsive columns

 Following the "mobile-first" approach, the Responsive Columns will set their value only when the viewport equals or is greater than the breakpoint value. <br/>
 These breakpoints are set as a "prefix" to the normal `acol-` class you have already seen above, like this: `sm:acol-4` , `md:acol-6` , `md:acol-8` .
 If our viewport is smaller than the define breakpoint-prefix the item will have a full width, it will span over all 12 columns.
 Of cource if you have defined 2 breakpoints, the larger/bigger one takes charge only during its own breakpoint width.

-Example - `md:acol-6` - responsive column that takes 6 columns after `md` breakpoint (768px).
+Example - `md:acol-6` - responsive column that spans 6 columns-width when the viewport is bigger or equal to the `md` breakpoint (>= 768px).

-*Responsive columns example* - Resize your viewport
+_Responsive columns example_ - Resize your viewport

 <div class="responsive">
     <ul class="agrid">